 Use of the timeball was discontinued in 1934 when it was replaced by radio signals, though flag signals continued until 1941.
 The flags, which predated the Timeball Station, were used on the flagstaff nearby to signal to ships and to communicate shipping advice to the town.

 A fine example of Victorian technology, the Timeball Station was one of only five in the world known to be still in working order.
 It was a rare piece of maritime history, fabulously restored and boasting spectacular views over Lyttelton Harbour.
 Sadly, the building was significantly damaged in the Darfield Earthquake on 4 September 2010, and damaged beyond repair in the event of 22 February 2011.

 The next chapter

 Heritage New Zealand would like to restore parts of this fantastic historic and internationally significant maritime site.
 Rebuilding the Timeball Station tower will help return an important historic place to the people of Canterbury and to the nation.
 It will restore heritage to a place that has lost much of its past and be a symbol of hope for the future.

 A full rebuild of the Timeball Station simply will not be possible, but with so much of the building’s fabric retrieved, recorded and stored, we will be able to rebuild the tower, and let the Timeball rise again.
 The plan to rebuild the Timeball is ambitious and unique – a heritage building like this has never been rebuilt in New Zealand.
 This exciting project is complex and will take longer than more typical restoration projects.

-Short update: Work is on hold at the former Timeball Station site in Lyttelton to avoid conflict with the significant road works on Sumner Road and Reserve Terrace now being carried out.
+Updates: Work was put on hold at the former Timeball Station site in Lyttelton in June 2016 to avoid conflict with the significant road works on Sumner Road and Reserve Terrace that the Stronger Christchurch Infrastructure Rebuild Team was carrying out.
 Find out more in this short media release.

 Join us on the journey...